OpenBehavior/Headstage-Implant/README.md

 Original posting: https://figshare.com/s/31122e0263c47fa5dabd

+This work is licensed under an [Attribution 4.0 International (CC BY 4.0) license](https://creativecommons.org/licenses/by/4.0/).

 Validated by Kevin Chávez-López on behalf of the OpenBehavior project.

-Notice: The original design is not licensed.
-We would suggest reaching out to the designer for further clarification.